geopy/geopy/docs/index.rst

 by the service (e.g. by returning `Too Many Requests` 429 HTTP error or timing out).

-:class:`geopy.extra.rate_limiter.RateLimiter` class provides a convenient wrapper, which can be used to automatically add delays between geocoding calls to reduce the load on the Geocoding service.
+:mod:`geopy.extra.rate_limiter` classes provide a convenient wrapper, which can be used to automatically add delays between geocoding calls to reduce the load on the Geocoding service.
 Also it can retry failed requests and swallow errors for individual rows.

 If you're having the `Too Many Requests` error, you may try the following:

-- Use :class:`geopy.extra.rate_limiter.RateLimiter` with non-zero
+- Use :mod:`geopy.extra.rate_limiter` with non-zero
   ``min_delay_seconds``.
 - Try a different Geocoding service (please consult with their ToS first, as some services prohibit bulk geocoding).